Costs of Hiring Employees in Europe

 Cost of Hiring in the Netherlands

 The Dutch are among the best English speakers in the world.
-Having one of the busiest airports and open business culture, the Netherlands proves to be an ideal place to do business.
+Having one of the busiest airports and an open business culture, the Netherlands proves to be an ideal place to do business.

 Everyone working in the Netherlands is entitled to a holiday allowance, which must be at least 8% of the gross salary.
 In addition, the employer’s social security charges average 20% of the salary.
 Some common employment benefits are also contributions to a pension plan and transportation reimbursement of EUR 0,19 per kilometer.